UK health systems

 Click on the links below to see information about how the four systems operate and the differences between them.

-Health services in England are centrally funded from the Department of Health, based on a set tariff per patient and type of treatment.
+Health services in England are centrally funded from the Department of Health and Social Care, based on a set tariff per patient and type of treatment.

 The NHS provides healthcare services through NHS trusts, foundation trusts (including mental health and ambulance trusts), as well as some charities and social enterprises.
 All GPs in England are part of a clinical commissioning group which is responsible for planning and commissioning (buying) the services their patients need.